Druckmann Plays His Cards. How Will New TLOU Projects Reshape the Market?

 Will these projects come to PC?

-Given the PC release of Part I, Sony's strategy is evolving toward broader PC availability for its flagship IPs.
+Given the PC release of Part I and the Remastered edition, Sony's strategy is evolving toward broader PC availability.
 All future major TLOU projects will likely come to PC after a delay, retaining the PlayStation launch.